nshew/grunt-setmymode/README.md

    2. a `chmod` is attempted regardless of need.
 This fails on files that the current user doesn't own.

 This plugin addresses both issues.
-It allows you to specify a mode each for files and directories, and will only `chmod` on files the current user owns (the "my" in the plugin name).
+It allows you to specify a mode each for files and directories, and will only `chmod` on files the current user owns (the "my" in the plugin name), and only when the mode isn't already at the given setting.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`